Gary Owers: Career

 In June 2011 Owers was appointed as a scout at former club Bristol City under manager Keith Millen.
 He was promoted to first team coach after the arrival of Derek McInnes.

 In June 2012 Owers joined the coaching staff at Plymouth Argyle primarily to work with the youth team players under newly appointed Academy Manager Kevin Hodges.

 In January 2013 Owers was promoted from Argyle's youth set-up to begin working with the first team by newly appointed manager John Sheridan.

 In April 2014 he left Plymouth Argyle, with his role being taken up by Sean McCarthy and player Paul Wotton.
 In March 2015, he was confirmed Head of Recruitment at SPFL Premiership side Motherwell.
 However, only three months later in June 2015 he was named as assistant manager to Malcolm Crosby at National League club Gateshead but left the club in November 2015 following the sacking of Crosby.

 On 4 February 2016, he returned to Twerton Park for a second spell as manager of Bath City.

 On 13 September 2017, Owers left his position at Bath City to accept the role of head coach at National League club Torquay United.

 On 25 October 2017, after Torquay achieved a 1–0 away win at Ebbsfleet United, courtesy of a Jamie Reid special, Gary Owers claimed of Torquay United "we're not rubbish anymore".
 However a number of poor performances and results ensued.
-Under Owers Torquay were relegation from the National League with 2 games to spare, finishing the season 7 points from safety.
+Under Owers Torquay were relegated from the National League with 2 games to spare, finishing the season 7 points from safety.
 A poor start to Torquay's following season saw Owers step down from his role one day shy of a year in charge.